17hoehbr/apple-music-electron/README.md

 ```$ yarn dist```

-Alternatively you can run the app directly from source without compiling using
+Alternatively you can run the app directly from source using
 ```$ yarn start```

 Additional outputs can be configured by modifying the target value in package.json.
 All options can be found here https://www.electron.build/configuration/linux